-WHAT IS MANAGED
+WHAT IS MANAGED THREAT INTELLIGENCE?

 The first step to understanding the value of managed threat intelligence is having a firm grasp on threat intelligence, itself.
 Threat intelligence as a practice has grown significantly in recent years, bolstering cyber security strategies against increasingly sophisticated attacks.
-The Gartner definition provides an overview:

 Threat intelligence has become such a crucial piece of cyber security because it helps you proactively determine which threats represent the greatest risks to your business.
 The information generated by these practices offers insight into the threats that have, will, or are currently targeting the organization, its employees and customers.
 These threats could potentially lead to loss of revenue, diminished brand reputation, the destabilization of operations, and more.
 Having this knowledge enables you to identify and prioritize the most likely causes of trouble so you can dedicate your available resources where they will be most effective.